Azure/azure-sdk/docs/java/design.md

       .subscribe(item -> System.out.println("Processing item " + item));
 ```

-{% include requirement/MUST %} use distinct types for entities in a list endpoint and an entity returned from a get endpoint if these are different types, and otherwise you must use the same types in these situations.
+{% include requirement/MUST id="java-pagination-distinct-types" %} use distinct types for entities in a list endpoint and an entity returned from a get endpoint if these are different types, and otherwise you must use the same types in these situations.

-> Services should refrain from having a difference between the type of a particular entity as it
-> exists in a list versus the result of a GET request for that individual item as it makes the
-> client library's surface area simpler.
+> Services should refrain from having a difference between the type of a particular entity as it exists in a list versus the result of a GET request for that individual item as it makes the client library's surface area simpler.

-{% include requirement/MUSTNOT %} expose an iterator over each individual item if getting each item requires a corresponding GET request to the service.
+{% include requirement/MUSTNOT id="java-pagination-get-iterator" %} expose an iterator over each individual item if getting each item requires a corresponding GET request to the service.
 One GET per item is often too expensive and so not an action we want to take on behalf of users.

-{% include requirement/MUSTNOT %} expose an API to get a paginated collection into an array.
+{% include requirement/MUSTNOT id="java-pagination-arrays" %} expose an API to get a paginated collection into an array.
 This is a dangerous capability for services which may return many, many pages.

-{% include requirement/MUST %} expose paging APIs when iterating over a collection.
+{% include requirement/MUST id="java-pagination-api" %} expose paging APIs when iterating over a collection.
 Paging APIs must accept a continuation token (from a prior run) and a maximum number of items to return, and must return a continuation token as part of the response so that the iterator may continue, potentially on a different machine.

 This is automatically handled by the `PagedFlux<T>` type.
 Consumers of this API can consume individual items by treating the response as a `Flux<T>`: